Unix PAM

 • Prior to the installation of the plugin, ensure that your server is correctly synchronized with an internet time source.
 Otherwise, you may be presented with a time-based error when attempting to use Akamai MFA.

-Add SSH integration
+Add Unix PAM integration

 Follow this procedure to generate your integration credentials that you will need to provide in the following step to enable the communication between Akamai MFA and SSH server.